We're live on Product Hunt right now! Come support our launch

 Contents

-Dashboard from Preset showing transport stats relating to arrival and departure delays
+Preset dashboard showing transport stats relating to arrival and departure delays

 First, there was Apache Superset, the open source platform for data exploration.
-Then, came Preset, the full-managed SaaS version of Superset.
+Then came Preset, the fully managed SaaS version of Apache Superset.

-With Preset, you can embed dashboards into your application’s front-end.
-It lets you customize the UI and handle guest token fetching, giving you some control over how users experience your analytics.
+With Preset, you can embed dashboards into your application’s front end.
+It lets you customize the UI and handle guest token fetching, giving you some control over how users experience your analytics, thanks to its semantic layer.

-If you want the benefits of open source but the customer service and support of a SaaS, Preset seems like a viable option.
-It has a broad visualization library with a range of chart types to choose from.
+A Preset dashboard seems like a viable option if you want the benefits of open source but the customer service and support of a SaaS.
+It has a broad visualization library with a range of chart types.
 It also offers:

-• Drag-and-drop user interface for simple dashboard building
+• Drag-and-drop user interface for simple Preset dashboard building and a variety of custom visualizations

 • Control over what data is displayed to each user via row-level security (RLS)